You're not interested in working with the stereotypical, nice-white-lady therapist. I'm not interested in being that!

 "This is easier than I expected."
 It's easier for me too.

 My style isn't for everyone.
 But that's okay - I don't work with everyone!
-I keep my practice purposely small, and make sure I am the right person to help you before taking you as a client.
+As the owner of Prospect Therapy, I keep my client list small, and make sure I am the right person to help you before taking you as a client.
 When I connect with the clients I'm supposed to be helping, I do better, and you do better.
-And for folks that aren't a good fit, I'm lucky to have a network of colleagues who are waiting to meet you.
+And for folks that aren't a good fit, I'm lucky to have a team of therapists who are waiting to meet you.
 If you think your issues are too specific or unique, I promise you there is someone who specializes in exactly what's bothering you.
 It's a win-win!

 I don't quietly judge you, or tell you what to do.
 I don't harp on your past, or force you to tell me all the gory details before you're ready.
 We look toward the future you want to create and figure out what you can do now to get there.

 I hope therapy with me feels like a combination of your close friends, that one cool high school teacher, and like, your favorite aunt.
 I bring in my expertise in treating things like relationship conflict, managing anxiety, and overcoming depression, but my life experiences help me connect with you on a personal level and understand where you're coming from.

 Sure, I have my cynical moments, and I have a pretty dry sense of humor.
 But I also completely believe in people, including every person that comes through my door.
 That's why I became a therapist!